wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/1-why-nx/README.md

 ![Example of running `nx serve`](/api/collection/6586453712175104/5197349072142336/page/5286615840194560/image/6271529058304000?page_type=collection_lesson)

-As said before, Nx also works with React and the output of the same `nx serve` command would be:
+As said before, Nx also works with React, and the output of the same `nx serve` command would be:

 <!-- ![Example of running `nx serve` on a React app](assets/nx-serve-react.png) -->